Robert Matthews (religious figure): Religious career

 Around this time, Matthews began making strange religious professions and having erratic and sometimes violent mood swings.
-He left his strict Calvinist teachings and briefly became interested in the Methodism, followed by Judaism.
+He left his strict Calvinist teachings and briefly became interested in Methodism, followed by Judaism.
 He began saying he was no longer a Christian but a "prophesying Hebrew" like his hero, the writer Mordecai Manuel Noah.
 Noah had planned to build a home for the Jewish people in upstate New York, and Matthews believed it was his mission to help Noah; his wife meanwhile believed he was going insane.
 He moved a number of times to be closer to Noah's planned community, but when it never came to fruition, in 1825 he relocated to Albany with his family following a few months later.
 Matthews began to come out of his downward spiral in Albany, where he attended the North Dutch Church, but another one of his children died and he began to beat his wife again.
 He tried to join a church, but his application was rejected.
 Matthews stopped shaving and claimed to receive several visions of great events that would shortly come to pass.